 It’s only a few inches thick.
 But if you take a rock hammer to it, you discover that the layer is almost entirely composed of these cylindrical strands of tangled rock, pressed together like particle board.
 “It’s a very odd layer,” says Olsen.
 “It looks like it’s made of a mat of [fossil] vegetation that’s been flattened.”

 The rocks may be fossilized mats of tree roots, he says – or possibly a mishmash of plant stems and branches.
 This layer marks the break between two segments of geologic time — the Adamanian and Revueltian — when many of the plants and animals in what is now the western United States went extinct.

-William Parker, a paleontologist at the national park, first realized in 2008 that the red silcrete might represent an extinction.
-More recently, in 2011, researchers from the University of Utrecht in Belgium reported finding a “fern spike,” a layer rich in fossilized fern spores, just above the red silcrete.
+William Parker, a paleontologist at the national park, and Jeffrey Martz, a paleontologist at the Denver Museum of Nature and Science, first realized in 2008 that the red silcrete might represent an extinction.
+More recently, in 2011, researchers from the University of Utrecht in the Netherlands reported finding a “fern spike,” a layer rich in fossilized fern spores, just above the red silcrete.
 Ferns are often the first plants to grow back after modern forest fires — and this ancient fern spike could likewise represent a moment when ferns that were adapted to heavy clouds, low light, and drought suddenly took over in the wake of a massive forest die-off.